systemlevel/lxdbackup/README.md

 * Online backup of your LXC container
 * Creates an easy and ready to use LXC image to import with the LXC import command.

+## Requirements:

+* Tested with LXD 3.0 and higher.

 ## What it does not cover:

 * Create a constant database backup, this does not work with backups.